Learn how to support compliance through faster literature screening and management.

 ---|---|

-Duplicate Literature Article | If multiple articles have the same Document Number or DOI, Vault links the first of these articles in this field. |
+Duplicate Literature Article | If multiple Literature Articles have the same Document Number or DOI, Vault links the first of these articles in this field. |

-Duplicate Literature Review | The Literature Review associated with the Duplicate Literature Article. |
+Duplicate Literature Review | The Literature Review associated with the duplicate Literature Article. |

-Review Outcome
+Review Outcome Section

 Once you have reviewed the article, use this section to record information about its outcome.